-The issue has been debated intensively, not least in the municipalities that could be affected by uranium mining.
+The issue has been debated intensively, especially in the municipalities that could be affected by uranium mining.

-The opposition made reservations about the proposal but could only agree on a joint counterproposal to urge the government to ensure the municipalities' influence over the extraction of uranium and alum shale.
+The opposition expressed reservations about the proposal but agreed only on a counterproposal urging the government to ensure municipalities' influence over the extraction of uranium and alum shale.

-The government has also signaled that it wants to investigate a new municipal veto against mining in alum shale and that it should apply retroactively.
+The government has also signaled that it wants to investigate a new municipal veto on mining in alum shale and whether it should apply retroactively.

 The legal changes will enter into force on July 15, 2026.